 Certain economic risks tend to impact all assets in the same class.
 For example, high levels of unemployment may have a relatively minor impact on multifamily assets because housing is a primary need and renters will continue to make their payments.
 However, it could have a disproportionate impact on retail assets as consumers tend to decrease spending in times of economic distress.

 Again, the key to managing asset risk is diversification and it can come in two forms.
-First, an investor may choose to spread asset risk over multiple asset classes in their portfolio.
-Or, if an investor specializes in one specific asset class, they can diversify their portfolio by investing in multiple markets.
+First, a real estate investor may choose to spread asset risk over multiple property classes in their portfolio.
+Or, if an investor specializes in one specific type of real estate, they can manage risk by diversifying their portfolio through investment in multiple markets.

 Any commercial property that leases space to a tenant has credit risk, which is the risk that a tenant can’t or won’t pay their rent.
 Because a property’s value is tied to the length of the in place leases and the certainty with which the tenants will pay their rent, it is critically important that investors understand the credit risk associated with a given property.
 For example, a fully occupied property with national tenants on long term leases represents less risk than a fully occupied property with local tenants on short term leases.
 As such, it is likely to command a premium in the marketplace.